oceanum/rompy-ww3/README.md

 This package provides:

 - Complete WW3 model configuration capabilities with all namelist components
-- Integration with the rompy framework
+- Integration with the rompy framework using the new clean architecture
 - Comprehensive namelist generation for single-grid and multi-grid configurations
 - Support for all WW3 model components: domain, input, output, forcing, boundary, grid, and more
 - Ready-to-use examples including full model run configurations
+- Direct namelist object passing with full API access
+- No redundant interfaces or parameter reconstruction
+- Type-safe union types for flexible grid handling

+4. Full API Access - complete access to all WW3 namelist parameters through namelist objects

+## Implemented Namelist Components

+The rompy-ww3 plugin includes complete implementations for all major WW3 namelist components:

 ## Implemented Namelist Components